-- The teacher assigns a writing prompt—or creates a new prompt—in any of four styles: Narrative, Informative/Expository, Descriptive, and Persuasive.
+- The teacher assigns a writing prompt—or creates a new prompt—in any of seven styles: narrative, informative/expository, descriptive, persuasive, opinion, argumentative, and informative/explanatory.
 Writing Roadmap's scoring technology assigns a holistic score on a 4, 5 or 6-point scale, which is selected by the teacher, for any essay at the desired grade level.

 - Students write essays online and then submit, revise, and resubmit essays based on the feedback they receive from the system or from personalized feedback provided by their teachers.

 - Writing Roadmap contains online tools called Hint, Grammar Tree, Spelling, and Thesaurus to help students write better essays and provides immediate scores and feedback to help students improve their revisions.

 - Teachers can take the analysis provided in easy-to-read reports, add their own comments, and provide customized feedback on student drafts and final essays.

 - Finished essays are immediately scored and provide instant feedback on five writing traits:

 4. Style and Organization

 Writing Roadmap provides reports at several levels: individual student writing proficiency reports, classroom reports, school roster reports, district reports, and aggregated state reports.
 These comprehensive reports help determine how students are improving their writing proficiency and offer accurate, reliable, and diagnostic information for evaluating student performance on writing assignments and tracking growth.

 Writing Roadmap includes a comprehensive package of reports: